jj131204/jj131204/README.md

   <h3> 💬 About Me </h3>

   - 🎓 &nbsp; Holberton School Student.
   - 🌱 &nbsp; Learning more about Backend Architectures and Frontend Developement.
+  - 🔭 &nbsp; Founding member of kybernets corporation
   </div>
 </div>